The role of 3D Printers in Schools and K12 Education

 For students, 3D printing can facilitate a hands-on, interactive learning experience that makes abstract concepts tangible and understandable.
 Whether it's visualizing geometric shapes in math, creating topographic maps in geography, or studying biological structures in science, 3D printing gives students the ability to explore, manipulate, and learn in a more engaging way.

 For teachers, 3D printing provides a unique opportunity to try new teaching methods.
-It keeps students with varied learning styles engaged, and encourages creative problem-solving.
-Integrating 3D printing into the curriculum can also foster a sense of curiosity and a passion for STEM fields among students.
+It keeps students with varied learning styles engaged and encourages creative problem-solving.
+Incorporating 3D printing education into the curriculum also ensures students develop critical thinking and design skills while fostering a sense of curiosity and a passion for STEM fields among students.

 The software you use to run your 3D printers is as important as the 3D printer itself.
 3D printing software is used to design the objects to be printed, convert these designs into a language the printer understands, and control the printer throughout the process.
 And when you're incorporating 3D printing in a K12 school, you'll need to find software solutions that are user-friendly, versatile, and safe for students to use.